memgraph/orb/docs/events.md

 # Event examples

-In the following sections you can find event subscription examples and what kind of data you can get from each event.
+In the following sections, you can find event subscription examples and what kind of data you can get from each event.

 ## Rendering events

 ### Event `render-start`

-Event is emitted on each render call before renderer starts drawing graph on canvas.
+Event is emitted on each render call before the renderer starts drawing the graph on canvas.

 ```typescript
 import { OrbEventType } from 'orb';